 Encroaching on Road Right-of-Way Public Notice

-We have been asked by the Board of Supervisors or your township board to notify you that, following State Statute 39-301, “Any person who injures or obstructs a public road by felling a tree or trees in, upon, or across the same, by placing or leaving any other obstruction thereon, by encroaching upon the same with any fence, crop planting, by plowing or digging any ditch or other opening thereon” is a Class V misdemeanor.
+The Board of Supervisors and your Township Board want to bring to your attention that property owners need to be following State Statute 39-301, “Any person who injures or obstructs a public road by felling a tree or trees in, upon, or across the same, by placing or leaving any other obstruction thereon, by encroaching upon the same with any fence, crop planting, by plowing or digging any ditch or other opening thereon” is a Class V misdemeanor.
 “Any officer in charge of road work, after having given reasonable notice to the owners of the obstruction or person so obstructing or plowing or digging ditches upon such road, may remove any such fence or other obstruction, fill up any such ditch or excavation, and recover the necessary cost of such removal from such owner or other person obstructing such road, to be collected by such officer in an action in county court.”
+This also includes planting of high crops that will obstruct vision at intersections.

 Use of the road right-of-way is restricted to the township and county for maintenance only.
 The County or your township is attempting to clean and maintain the ditches that they are responsible for, and obstructions that you place in that right-of-way will be covered by the above-mentioned statute.
-Normal right-of-way extends 33’ from the center of the road, which is property that you are not taxed for and which belongs to the county and township.
+Normal right-of-way extends 33’ from the center of the road.

 Weed Superintendent Daniel Niemeyer 200 S Lincoln St, Rm 202 West Point, NE 68788 (402)372-2900 firstname.lastname@example.org Complaints about noxious weeds in Cuming County can be made by calling the Weed Superintendent’s office at (402)372-2900 or by completing the weed complaint form provided here and submitting it to Cuming County Noxious Weed Control Authority.
 You can print this form out and mail it to the office at: 200 S Lincoln St, Rm 301, West Point, NE 68788.
 You can file your noxious weed complaints online.
 The county weed superintendent duties include: